 The odds are very small, but there’s always the chance that your dog could be allergic to a particular food, or it just may not sit well with your dog — causing upset stomach, diarrhea or vomiting.
 Sometimes, even the smallest change in a dog’s diet can cause an adverse reaction.

-Also, when introducing people food to your dog, start slow.
-A dog’s digestive system is different from a human’s and it doesn’t do well with sudden changes — like switching from all a standard diet of dog kibble to a diet that includes some human food.
+Also, when introducing people food to your dog, start slow!
+A dog’s digestive system is different from a human’s and it doesn’t do well with sudden changes — like switching your dog’s diet from standard dog kibble to meals that include some human food.
 (Here are some tips for determining human food portion sizes for dogs.)

 Okay, now onto the specific human foods which are safe for dogs and which ones are not…

 Human Foods That Are NOT Safe For Dogs

 Following are all of the foods and edible items that are potentially dangerous to dogs (along with links to the sources which cite those items as being harmful and why).

 TIP: At the very least, you should avoid feeding your dog human foods that are salty, sweet (high in sugar content), or fatty.

 These human foods should not be given to dogs — especially in large amounts: